mne-tools/mne-connectivity/doc/api.rst

 This is the reference for classes (``CamelCase`` names) and functions (``underscore_case`` names) of MNE-Connectivity, grouped thematically by analysis stage.
-MNE-Connectivity also provides connectivity data structure containers for different types of connectivity data, which are described below.
+The data structure classes contain different types of connectivity data and are described below.

 :py:mod:`mne_connectivity`: